Order polynomial product formulas and poset dynamics: Promotion of linear extensions

 For $W$ of coincidental type, there is an equivariant bijection between linear extensions of $\Phi^+$ under promotion and reduced words of $w_0$ under rotation.
 For Type~A, this is due to Edelman and Greene~\cite{edelman1987balanced}.
 For Type~B, it was established by Haiman~\cite{haiman1989mixed} and Kra\'{s}kiewicz~\cite{kraskiewicz1989reduced}.
 For $I_2(\ell)$ and $H_3$ it was shown by Williams~\cite{williams2013cataland}.

-We believe that under these Edelman--Greene-style bijections, evacuation should correspond to (twisted) reflection of the reduced word, but we know of nowhere in the literature where this is explicitly stated.
+We believe that evacuation should correspond to (twisted) reflection of the reduced word under these Edelman--Greene-style bijections, but we know of nowhere in the literature where this is explicitly stated.